How Teens Are Using Technology To Combat Mental Illness

 "Accessing help is the first important step on the road to recovery," Eustace said.
 Especially where traditional mental health services are limited or non-existent for suffering individuals, peer support "can provide hope and hope itself plays an important role in recovery from mental health issues ...
 Having the support and empathic listening of those who have been through their own mental health issues can help open the door to recovery."

-More articles in WMC FBomb by Category: Feminism, Health, Science and tech
+More articles by Category: Feminism, Health, Science and tech

-More articles in WMC FBomb by Tag: Identity, Social media, Activism and advocacy, High school
+More articles by Tag: Identity, Social media, Activism and advocacy, High school